Böyük Oyun: Cultural rivalry

-The clubs have large support bases around Baku, but also have supporters clubs in most towns throughout Azerbaijan.
-The relationship between the two clubs has always been known for its great animosity, as the classic opposes two geographic regions - with Neftchi and Khazar Lankaran representing the north and south of Azerbaijan, respectively.
+The clubs have large support bases in Baku, as well as supporters’ groups in most towns across Azerbaijan.
+The relationship between the two teams has long been marked by strong animosity, as the rivalry represents two geographic regions: Neftchi symbolizes the north of Azerbaijan, while Khazar Lankaran represents the south.

 Football rivalry

 The first game played between the two sides was an Azerbaijan Premier League fixture on Wednesday, 8 December 2004.
-The game, staged at Lankaran City stadium, finished 1-1 draw.
+The game, staged at Lankaran City stadium, finished 1–1 draw.
 Both clubs compete each other for the title of the most successful football club in the country.

 The Great Game Marathon

 In 2011, the derby reached its ultimate peak as both clubs had to play each other 4 times during 33 days, after Azerbaijan Cup draws and Azerbaijan Premier League format changes.
 Khazar once became triumphant over Neftchi, even though all other remaining games ended in draw.